Almost half-quantized planar Hall effects in $X$-wave magnets with $X=p,d,f,g,i$: Tight-binding Model

-The Hall conductivity is numerically calculated as a function of the chemical potential $\mu $ in Fig.\ref{FigDphi}(a), while the energy spectrum is shown in Fig.\ref{FigDphi}(b).
+The band structure is shown in Fig.\ref{FigDBerry}(a).
+The Berry curvature is sharply localized as in Fig.\ref{FigDBerry}(b).
+The Hall conductivity is numerically calculated as a function of the chemical potential $\mu $ in Fig. \ref{FigDphi}(a), while the energy spectrum is shown in Fig.\ref{FigDphi} (b).
 There is a plateau where the Hall conductivity is almost half quantized.

 We show the Hall conductivity as a function of the angle $\Phi $ in Fig.\ref {FigDphi}(c).
 It is almost half quantized, $\sigma _{xy}=-\frac{e^{2}}{h} \frac{1}{2}$\ for $0<\Phi <\pi /2$\ and $\pi <\Phi <3\pi /2$.
 On the other hand,\ $\sigma _{xy}=\frac{e^{2}}{h}\frac{1}{2}$\ for $\pi /2<\Phi <\pi $ and $3\pi /2<\Phi <2\pi $.
-It well reproduces the angle dependence in the formula (\ref{dSigma}).
+It well reproduces the angle dependence in the formula (\ref{pHall}).

-We also show the Hall conductivity as a function of magnetic field $B$ in Fig.\ref{FigDphi}(d), where a magenta curve describes it for $\Phi =\pi /4$ , and a dashed cyan curve describes it for $\Phi =5\pi /4$.
-The Hall conductivity is zero $B=0$.
+We also show the Hall conductivity as a function of magnetic field $B$ in Fig.\ref{FigDphi}(d), where a magenta curve describes it for $\Phi =\pi /4$, and a dashed cyan curve describes it for $\Phi =5\pi /4$.
 It is around $\pm 1/2$ for small $B$.